mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 By employing a lightweight frame of supports woven into the fabric of an everyday garment, chrysalis armor is able to fold out and retract in much the same way as a beetle’s wing.
 Once deployed, it covers vulnerable body parts with a translucent plastic film that is both extremely durable and supple.

-Favoured by those who do not wish to openly don armor, chrysalis suits can move between their retracted and unfolded state with a minor action.
+Favored by those who do not wish to openly don armor, chrysalis suits can move between their retracted and unfolded state with a minor action.

 Armor Type Protection TL Rad Kg Cost